tkluthe/DataScience/README.md

 # Docker Procedures

-These are the procedures for running the Quorum website using docker.
+These are the procedures for running the Experiment Replication website using docker.
 This file describes the steps necessary to get the system running from first principles.